paulkarpenko/us-code-ui/uscode/title-07-agriculture/chapter-031-rural-electrification-and-telephone-service.md

 <a id="section-918"></a>
 ## § 918.
 General prohibitions
-**(a) No consideration of borrower’s level of general funds** The Secretary and the Governor of the telephone bank shall not deny or reduce any loan or loan advance under this chapter based on a borrower’s level of general funds.
+**(a) No consideration of borrower’s level of general funds** The Secretary shall not deny or reduce any loan or loan advance under this chapter based on a borrower’s level of general funds.

-**(b) Loan origination fees** The Secretary and the Governor of the telephone bank may not charge any fee or charge not expressly provided in this chapter in connection with any loan made or guaranteed under this chapter.
+**(b) Loan origination fees** The Secretary may not charge any fee or charge not expressly provided in this chapter in connection with any loan made or guaranteed under this chapter.

 **(c) Consultants**